Simontwice/MagnusData/README.md

 ```

 ### Overview of raw data files
-All files are available for download at <TODO: HF repo>
+All files are available for download [here](https://huggingface.co/datasets/Simontwice/premise_selection_in_isabelle/tree/main)

 The data is divided into two categories: `human data` and `machine_generated_data`.